Romania national football team: UEFA Euro 2016

 Romania advanced to Euro 2016, where they were drawn in Group A, being named to play the opening match against the hosts France.
 The match began better for the Romanian side, who almost scored the first goal of the tournament in the fourth minute, after Bogdan Stancu tricked the French defence at a corner kick executed by his co-national Nicușor Stanciu and his shot was narrowly saved by the French goalkeeper Hugo Lloris.
-Shortly after the half-time, the match began being dominated by France, who scored the first goal of the tournament after a header of Olivier Giroud in the 57th minute.
-Not more than eight minutes later, Nicușor Stanciu was fouled by Patrice Evra in the French box, the Hungarian referee Viktor Kassai giving Romania a penalty which the same Bogdan Stancu scoring for the Romanian side.
-With the match coming to an end, just after Romania narrowly missed an opportunity after a free kick, Dimitri Payet shot hard from outside the box and scored France's second goal, crushing Romania's dream of a perfect start in Euro.
+Shortly after the half-time, France dominated, and scored the first goal of the tournament after a header by Olivier Giroud in the 57th minute.
+Less than eight minutes later, Nicușor Stanciu was fouled by Patrice Evra in the French box, and Hungarian referee Viktor Kassai gave Romania a penalty which Bogdan Stancu scored.
+With the match coming to an end, just after Romania narrowly missed an opportunity after a free kick, Dimitri Payet shot hard from outside the box and scored France's second goal, crushing Romania's dream of a perfect start in the Euros.

 In the second match, Romania faced Switzerland, in a match that began with the Swiss side dominating.
 In the 17th minute, Alexandru Chipciu was fouled in the box, the second penalty of the tournament being accorded again to Romania.
 The same Bogdan Stancu went on and scored, giving an advantage for the Romanian side.
-With the Romanians leading at half-time, hopes began to rise again.
 Just after Switzerland almost scored an own goal, Admir Mehmedi scored for an equalizer in the 57th minute.
-The score remained the same and the match ended 1-1.
+The match eventually finished in a 1–1 draw.